-There are three types of funding available to students from the USA:
+There are two types of funding available to students from the USA:

 - Federal Direct Loans

 DMU is approved by the US Department of Education to offer the William D Ford Federal Direct Loan programme.
 There are three types of Federal Direct Loans available:

 - Direct PLUS loans (Graduate and Parent PLUS)